 FIRE, EXPLOSION, and OPEN FLAME HAZARD!

-- It is very important that the fuel system be inspected thoroughly the first time it is filled and at each subsequent filling. - The fueling instructions in the Cruiser & Yacht Owner's Manual and the fuel recommendations in the engine operation manual MUST be followed.
+- Thoroughly inspect the fuel system for leaks every time you take on fuel. - Fueling instructions are provided in the Cruiser & Yacht Owner's Manual, and fuel recommendations are provided in the engine operation manual.
+Carefully read this information.